MoreFit: A More Optimised, Rapid and Efficient Fit: Maximum likelihood fits and the strategy

 \subsection{Maximisation of unbinned likelihood}

 Unbinned maximum likelihood fits are based on the minimisation of the negative logarithmic likelihood,

 where ${\cal P}$ denotes the probability density function (PDF), evaluated for the $N$ data points $\bm{x}_{i=1,\ldots,N}$, and the parameter set $\bm{\lambda}$.
 Since $\ln{\cal P}(\bm{x}_i|\bm{\lambda})$ is independent for all $i$, the calculation of the (often computationally expensive) logarithmic PDF can be parallelised over the $N$ events.
 Minimisation of the negative logarithmic likelihood requires its repeated evaluation at many parameter points.
-In addition, minimisation algorithms typically require the calculation of the gradient.
+In addition, gradient-based minimisers can often be more efficient than gradient-free methods.
 Therefore, a fast and accurate determination of both the logarithmic likelihood as well as its partial derivatives is necessary.
-For the determination of parameter uncertainties the second derivatives of the logarithmic likelihood are needed in addition.
+For the determination of parameter uncertainties, the second derivatives of the logarithmic likelihood are needed in addition.
 Being able to use analytic derivatives can be very beneficial in this context, as they tend to be more stable than numerical approximations and can be faster. \morefit\ provides the analytic derivatives via symbolic differentiation of a computation graph, as detailed below in Sec.~\ref{sec:computationgraphs}.